myung-group/Data_active_BCM/Data/MLMD/LGPS/README.md

 # NPT ML-MD simulations for LGPS

-This directory contains python scripts for conducting NPT MD simulations for LGPS system of several temperatures using the Vienna Ab-initio Simulation Package(VASP) at the Perdew–Burke–Ernzerhof (PBE) functional level to train the SGPR potential.
+This directory contains python scripts for conducting NPT ML-MD simulations for LGPS system of several temperatures.
 Same input files `POSCAR_LPGS`, `run.sh`, `train-from-tape.py`, `calc_vasp.py` are containing each folders.
 Only the temperature is different in `train-from-tape.py`.
 The folder `vasp` is an example of VASP(DFT) setting and automatically generated based on `calc_vasp.py` parameters when you execute `run.sh`.
 To build ML models via NPT MD simulations, execute the following commands:
 ```
 ./run.sh